 I would first call a local tree company and get them to give you an idea of the cost of trimming the tree and whether it is legal.
 Then take it from there.

-At the end of the day the tree is on city property so it is the cities problem.
+At the end of the day, the tree is on city property so it is the city’s problem.
 All cities have a street tree maintenance program to keep the trees looking good and make sure they are not encroaching on power lines or buildings in close proximity to the tree.
-Allowances need to be made for the trees movement in the wind.
+Allowances need to be made for the movement of the trees in the wind.

-All of these works are carried out by a third part tree service who is awarded the street tree maintenance contract.
-If you feel the private company who has trimmed the tree at the front of your property are not doing a good job, make sure you let council know.
+All of these works are carried out by a third-party tree service that is awarded the street tree maintenance contract.
+If you feel the private company that has trimmed the tree at the front of your property is not doing a good job, make sure you let the council know.

 Will the city cut down a tree on my property?

-Generally no. In some cases, if the tree is bordering your property and the cities land, there is a chance you will be able to get the city to remove the tree free of charge, but if it is completely on your property, then it Is your responsibility.
+Generally no. In some cases, if the tree is bordering your property and the city’s land, there is a chance you will be able to get the city to remove the tree for free, but if it is completely on your property, then it Is your responsibility.